If you see an unrecognized, unauthorized, or fraudulent charge on your debit card, here is what to do next:

 - You have 60 days from when you receive a statement that shows this charge.

 How long does it take to resolve a dispute?

 - This depends on the type of dispute and the merchant.
 It may be resolved within 10 business days, or potentially go as long as 45-90 business days, but not longer.
 If it takes longer than 10 business days, you will be granted a provisional credit for the funds.
 You will be notified of next steps throughout the process.

 What is a provisional credit?

 - If an investigation will take longer than 10 business days, you will receive a provisional credit for the disputed amount.
 The investigation may then continue for up to 45 or 90 days.
 You have full use of these funds during this time.
 If the investigation concludes that an error occurred, you will keep these funds.
-If the investigation concludes that no error occurred, you will be notified and have full use of the funds for 5 business days, before they are debited.
+If the investigation concludes that no error occurred, any provisional credit will be debited, and you will be notified on this.